Ths2-9Y-LqJt6/InvoiceOnline/README.md

 1. Print and send
 1. Profit!

-Optionally, you could have the 2nd step above be "put in web accessible directory", but this app works both with and with a web server.
+Optionally, you could have the 2nd step above be "put in web accessible directory" as this app works both with and without a web server.
 The simplicity of just HTML/CSS/JavaScript!!

 **Note** -  This does not support saving and editing old invoice.
 Just simple one off invoice creating ;)